 Which section does your child currently sit within?

-It is soon going to be that time of year (if not already) where coughs and colds are on the increase.
+It is soon going to be that time of year (if not already) where colds are on the increase.
 We understand that when feeling under the weather, staying at home can feel like the best form of recovery but as the NHS says, “not every illness needs to keep your child from school.”